SamReilly01/AWM_CA1/README.md

 # Features
 - User Authentication: Signup, login, and logout functionality
 - Geolocation: Users locations are present and so they can view nearby tennis courts.
-- Tennis Data: Displays tennis courts from a GeoJSON file with details like name and address.
+- Tennis Data: Displays tennis courts from a GeoJSON file with details like name, address and directions.
 - Interactive Map: Utilises Leaflet for map rendering with markers for hospitals and user location

 # App Functionality